Travel to Japan

 Business Cards

-• You will distribute a lot more business cards in Japan than you'd normally do elsewhere.
+Business cards are still a thing in Japan, so you will distribute a lot more business cards in Japan than you'd normally do elsewhere.
 Reprint if you are short on yours.

 Cash, Debit and Credit Cards